William Keith (artist): Later years

-Keith's San Francisco studio was destroyed as a result of the fires following the 1906 San Francisco earthquake, which resulted in the loss of many paintings, with some accounts placing the number at several thousand.
-Keith, who was working primarily from his Berkeley studio-home, promised to replace all of the lost paintings despite his declining health.
+Great San Francisco Earthquake of 1906

+Keith's San Francisco studio was destroyed in the fires that followed the 1906 San Francisco earthquake.
+This resulted in the loss of many paintings.
+Some accounts place the number at several thousand.
+The psychologist William James, then a professor at Stanford University, reported that in the immediate aftermath of the quake a pair of Keith vigilantes had circulated in San Francisco, breaking into homes to save the Keith paintings within.
+According to James,[T]hese two citizens, lovers of his work, early in the day diverted their attention from all other interests, their own private ones included, and made it their duty to visit every place which they knew to contain a Keith painting.
+They cut them from their frames, rolled them up, and in this way got all the more important ones into a place of safety.These benefactors presented the recovered paintings to Keith, who was then working from his primary studio at his Berkeley home.
+Keith was reportedly so touched at the gesture and "having given up his previous work for lost, [Keith] resolved to lose no time in making what amends he could for the disaster."
+This experience led to Keith's promise, despite his declining health, to replace for his buyers all paintings lost during the fires.

+Last years and death

 He remained a revered but reclusive figure in the large Berkeley art colony and refused to participate in the founding of the Berkeley Art Association in 1907.
 He consistently contributed paintings to the colony's exhibitions between 1906 and 1911.
 In the summer of 1906 he briefly appeared in public to support Harry W. Seawell, a drawing instructor at the University of California, in what became an embarrassing scandal.
-When the University forbade Seawell from using nude models in his life classes, Keith published a blunt declaration of support in the local press, proclaiming that the nude model is "essential to real art."
+When the university forbade Seawell from using nude models in his life classes, Keith published a blunt declaration of support in the local press, proclaiming that the nude model is "essential to real art."

 Keith did not entirely abandon realistic depictions of mountain scenery.
 In October 1907, accompanied by Muir, Keith visited and painted the Hetch Hetchy Valley in Yosemite National Park, soon to be dammed to create a reservoir to provide water and power for San Francisco.
 Linnie Marsh Wolfe wrote that Keith "left behind all his synthetics of the last twenty-five years and humbly, reverently portrayed what he saw, as objectively as in the seventies when Muir first infused into him his own spirit and vision."
 Keith expressed great annoyance with the many high-quality forgeries of his work on the San Francisco market.